o Cesare Villiger

 Department of Banking & Finance (UZH)

-• Data gathering and visualisation for various professors at the Institute of Banking & Finance.
+• Data gathering and visualisation for professors at the Institute of Banking & Finance.

 Sept.
 2020 - now